 #8.
 JBL Endurance Peak

 After six runs and some in-office use, one tester said she’d buy JBL’s Endurance Peak with her own money.
 Music sounded clear and balanced.
 Using the smallest ear tips, the buds stayed in her ears and the hooks didn’t ruin the fit of her sunglasses, staying comfortable after hours of wear.
-On anything but low volume, ambient sound was minimal.
+On anything but low volume, the ambient sound was minimal.
 And despite being larger than many similar headphones and bearing the “Endurance” moniker, they delivered just four hours of battery life.

 #9.
 Adidas RPT-01 Wireless On-Ear Sport Headphones

-If you’re looking for some rugged running headphones, the Adidas RPT-01 could be a good fit – sure, not everyone wants to wear on-ear headphones while working out, but the breathable design of these Adidas cans means you won’t overheat.
+If you’re looking for some rugged running headphones, the Adidas RPT-01 could be a good fit – sure, not everyone wants to wear in-ear headphones while working out, but the breathable design of these Adidas cans means you won’t overheat.

 The knitted headband and ear cushions can even be removed and washed after particularly sweaty sessions.
-Plus, with a 40-hour battery life, they’ll last you for multiple marathons.
+Plus, with 40-hour battery life, they’ll last you for multiple marathons.